 Now add those drugs together with psychiatric medications, and you have a potentially toxic cocktail that, in most cases, will markedly debilitate an older person.

 Sadly, even taken alone, each of the psychiatric drugs in question has the potential to cause confusion, memory issues, slurred speech, weakness, fatigue, dizziness, double vision, loss of coordination, and falls in elderly patients.

 Add the issues listed above to the addictive quality of many psychiatric drugs, and one has the makings of another public health crisis.

-The real question is - why is organized medicine permitting this practice to persist and expand?
+The real question is why the medical community allows this practice to persist and expand.

 If you suddenly notice that an older friend or family member is showing abrupt changes in behavior or evidence of the symptoms listed above – check to see if they have visited their primary care physician recently and whether that primary care physician has added a new drug or drugs to your loved one’s daily routine.